Trials

 - a suite is the whole test tree for the app

-That is intentionally close to the mental model developers already know from Jest, Pest, and the native Node test runner.
+This matches the structure developers already know from Jest, Pest, and the native Node test runner.

-What Sounding adds is a better Sails-native runtime under that familiar shape.
+What Sounding adds is a Sails-aware runtime under that familiar shape.

 The main rule